singhalbhaskar/new_solution_builder/README.md

 ### APIs

-Hello A project with the following APIs enabled must be used to host the resources of this module:
+Bhaskar A project with the following APIs enabled must be used to host the resources of this module:

 - Google Cloud Storage JSON API: `storage-api.googleapis.com`